 ATTENTION 2013 Gender Studies Students

-The venue information for Gender Studies first semester courses (2013) is now available.
+The venue information for Gender Studies second semester courses is now available.
 Please click HERE.
 Should you need any clarifications, please contact the Gender Studies Academic Programme Administrator, Wardah Daniels (wardah.daniels[at]uct.ac.za).

 What is Gender/Women's Studies?